Self-Directed Experiential Learning (SDL)

 Students will connect the experience with other real world examples, find trends or common truths in the experience, and identify “real life” skills that were developed.
 The students generalize this experience to others they have had or may someday face.

-Students will apply what they learned in the experience to new experiences.
+Students will transfer and apply what they learned in the experience to new experiences.

 I hear and I forget, I see and I remember, I do and I understand.

 ~ Confucius, 450 BC